 Patrizia Massano – Consultant

-Anna Morrone – School Director Ministry of Education
+Anna Morrone – School director Ministry of Education, Ravenna and Roma

 Daniele Rossi – Confindustria